UltraSeP: Sequence-aware Pre-training for Echocardiography Probe Movement Guidance: Dataset and method

 \subsection{Downstream Transfer}

 After pre-training, the sequence-aware transformer $S_\psi$ is further fine-tuned for the probe movement guidance task.
 The goal of the probe movement guidance task is to predict the relative movement action from any arbitrary plane to the ten standard planes.
 During fine-tuning, we introduce ten guidance prediction heads $G_{\xi_{g}}, g \in \mathbb{Z}, \ 1 \leq g \leq 10$ to predict the action toward each standard plane, as illustrated in \cref{fig6:downstream}.
-Meanwhile, the sequence-aware transformer is shared among the standard planes, as the cardiac structural information it learns is applicable for navigating toward all standard planes.
+All ten heads are trained simultaneously during fine-tuning, while during inference, the corresponding head is selected based on the target standard plane.
+Meanwhile, the sequence-aware transformer is shared among the ten heads, as the cardiac structural information it learns is applicable for navigating toward all standard planes.
 Similar to pre-training, given an image $ I_{t_L} $ from a specific scan, we sample $ L-1 $ instances to form a historical sequence.
-Formally, the forward process for predicting relative movement action from $ I_{t_L} $ to $g$-th standard plane can be represented as:
+Formally, the forward process for predicting action from $ I_{t_L} $ to $g$-th standard plane can be represented as: